CCTV DVR Alarm Output Setup for iDVR-PRO

 The following events can be configured to trigger one or more external alarm relays.

-- Alarm Sensor - if you setup external alarm inputs, they can be used to trigger alarm outputs.
+- Alarm Sensor - if you set up external alarm inputs, they can be used to trigger alarm outputs.
 For example, a magnetic door sensor or motion detector can be used.

 - Video Motion Detection - motion detection from any camera.

 - Video Loss - video being lost on any camera.

 - Disk Drive Alert - disk drive system events such as disk full, failure, overwrite started.

 - Network Event - network events such as remote login failure, Internet connection failure, and DDNS update failure.